-- Radio waves from this product may affect electromedical devices, such as a heart pacemaker implant or defibrillator implant. - Do not use the product near medical devices or inside medical facilities.
-Radio waves from this product may affect electro-medical devices. - Do not use the product within 15 cm (6 in.) of persons with a heart pacemaker implant or a defibrillator implant.
+- · Radio waves may affect electro-medical devices. - Do not use this product near medical devices or inside areas in which the use of radio waves is restricted. - Do not use this product within 15cm (6 in.) of persons with a heart pacemaker or defibrillator implant.